 Table of Contents

-What Does APS Score Stand For: Understanding APS Score
+What Does APS Score Stand For?

 As mentioned above, APS, which stands for Admission Point Score is a method that determines your acceptance into higher education institutions.
 In South Africa, universities and colleges often require an APS score for their application process.
 It is sometimes listed as an entry requirement on application forms.